kailash-manasarovar/statement/docs/timeline/2023/april.md

 - His anger surprised me and I stared at him.
 He could not hold my eye contact and looked away.
 - I knew at that moment the `@jctot` account was his.
 At least, that was my assumption.
 - Was the trumpet teacher angry because he knew I had fallen into a vile trap he could do nothing about?
+- Or was he angry that his intention to keep me for himself was probably scuppered?

 ## Dreaming of the trumpet teacher